 Why purchase pre-mixed paint colors when students can learn to mix their own colors for more variety and more interesting results?
 Making a color wheel teaches students how to mix the colors they want while learning the basics of color theory!
+For a printable 7 page pdf of this project (including my color wheel template), please visit my Teachers Pay Teachers store!

 You will need: